simplcommerce/SimplCommerce/README.md

 - Remember to fix all the StyleCop violations before submit a Merge Request

 License
-Shopcuatoi is licensed under the Apache 2.0 license.
+SimplCommerce is licensed under the Apache 2.0 license.